No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/introduction-to-CT.md

 These chains represent meaning-preserving semantic flows under a given continuity frame Z.

 Objects are chain complexes A₀ → A₁ → A₂ → ...
-representing conceptual transitions (e.g. "he" → "human" → "mammal" | life)
+representing conceptual transitions (e.g. "she" → "human" → "mammal" | life)
 , which means Morphisms are chain maps that preserve morphic Identity(Z or rupture,which means non-invertibility) (i.e. maps between meaning-change sequences that maintain structural identity)